pkmklong/learning_sql_agent/README.md

 This tutorial provides a lightweight orientation to **LLM/Agent development** with practical database querying as the core example.
 Many hackathon projects will require database interactions, making this a valuable foundational skill.

 ### 💡 What You'll Learn:
-1. **LLM Agent Architecture** - How agents reason and use tools
+1. **LLM-to-SQL Translation** - How to convert natural language to database queries
-2. **Database Security** - Safe SQL query practices with LLMs
+2. **Database Security** - Safe query practices with LLMs
 3. **Multi-Model Support** - Switching between local and cloud LLMs
 4. **Healthcare Data Patterns** - Real-world domain modeling
 5. **Configuration Management** - Clean, maintainable setups
-6. **SQLDatabaseToolkit** - How LLMs intelligently interact with databases
+6. **Simple vs Complex** - When to choose reliability over sophistication

 ## 🚀 Quick Setup